jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Anyone can make a Wikipedia article, so someone out there said, "the world needs to know" about this stuff.
 But, no one has ever thought that about your personal antagonist.
 You haven't, have you?

 Ignore arrogant pricks.
 They're not even smart enough to realize their collecting and polishing participation trophies for needlessly changing the company logo, or re-writing the unread corporate manual.
 Now and always, its contributions to win the game of civlization that makes people think; "the worlds needs to know".
 Today that's whoever grabs the new levers of power and helps upgrade to the Internet Age so we live in the era of mass-collaboration and win the game.

-## What's That Collaboration Tool Called

-When I worked at a call-center, my customers often had a paper invoice or report.
-When I told them I needed to see it, they'd usually ask themselves where they could get a scanner or a fax machine.

-I'd remind them their smartphone has a great camera—they can just snap a photo and email me.
-This always sparked a eureka moment; "that's right, I can do that, thanks John!"

-That's what I mean by cyborgology and majic.
-When a new tool is in our hand, it gives us a new ability, and therefore increases our cyborgolgy.
-But we need to be taught how to use it.
-We can either learn the majic of new tools ourselves, or a majician can teach us.

-While most people know about scanning and faxing, there's still no word for snapping a photo of paperwork.
-Because this new ability of our cyborgology is still evolving.
-Cool huh?
-It's especially cool because we're with how fast computers are getting, we literally growing new tools everyday, and therefore new ways to live; if we grab the levers of power and evolve.

 ## Levers of Power